npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Kerberos Service Name        | The Kerberos service name to be used for authentication.
 [See docs for more info](security.md). | postgres
 Include Realm                | The Kerberos realm to be used for authentication.
 [See docs for more info](security.md).
 Include Error Detail         | When enabled, PostgreSQL error and notice details are included on <xref:Npgsql.PostgresException.Detail?displayProperty=nameWithType> and <xref:Npgsql.PostgresNotice.Detail?displayProperty=nameWithType>.
 These can contain sensitive data. | false
+Log Parameters               | When enabled, parameter values are logged when commands are executed. | false

 ## Pooling